Deep Reinforcement Learning for FlipIt Security Game: Introduction

-The principal motivation for the game FlipIt is the rise of Advanced Persistent Threats (APT) \cite{bib:stuxnet,bib:rsa}.
+The principal motivation for the game \nf{FlipIt} is the rise of Advanced Persistent Threats (APT) \cite{bib:stuxnet,bib:rsa}.
 APTs are stealthy and constant computer hacking processes which can compromise a system or a network security and remain undetected for an extended period of time.
-Such threats include host takeover and compromised security keys.
-For host takeover, the goal of the attacker is to compromise the device, while the goal of the defender is to keep the device clean through software re-installation or through other defensive precautions.
-Our goal is to find and implement a cost effective schedule through reinforcement learning.
-In other words, we would like to learn effectively how often should the defender clean the machines and when will the attacker launch its next attack.
-For compromised security keys, the problem can similarly be formulated as finding a cost effective schedule.
-These applications can be modeled by the two-player game FlipIt, in which players, attackers and defenders, vie for control of a shared resource that both players wish to control.
+Such threats include intellectual property theft, host takeover and compromised security keys, caused by network infiltration, typically of large enterprises or governmental networks.
+For host takeover, the goal of the attacker is to compromise the device, while the goal of the defender is to keep the device clean through software reinstallation or through other defensive precautions.
+We would like to learn effectively how often should the defender clean the machines and when will the attacker launch its next attack.
+Hence, the problem can be formulated as finding a cost-effective schedule through reinforcement learning.
+All these applications can be modeled by the two-player game \nf{FlipIt}, in which players, attackers and defenders, vie for control of a shared resource.
 The resource could be a computing device or a password for example, depending on which APT is being modeled.